uddin007/snowflect/README.md

 ![stock_sentiment](https://user-images.githubusercontent.com/37245809/205722603-07150595-5f2a-45ab-87da-e41b34aa9f95.png)

 The frontend is developed using R. App is developed in R-shiny and hosted in https://snowflectanalytics.shinyapps.io/socialNet/.
+Backend is refreshed using Databricks jobs once everyday.